 Living with a chronic illness can create many challenges for a child or young person.
 What is often neglected is the impact the illness can have on the whole family.
-Siblings of chronically ill children need careful consideration and active support so that they too can reach their potential.
+Siblings of chronically ill children need careful consideration and active support so they too can reach their potential.

 Practical things school staff can do to actively support siblings of sick children: